Elizabeth Stewart, Countess of Arran: Arran supremacy

+The Earl and Countess of Arran invited the English diplomat William Davison and a French envoy Albert Fontenay, sent by Mary, Queen of Scots, to a banquet at Edinburgh Castle.
+When the Countess of Arran asked Fontenay if he would attend, Fontenay claimed that the Scottish fare on the menu disagreed with him and he would get colic.
+This answer made King James blush and smile.
+Fontenay was promoting a scheme for Mary to return to Scotland and rule jointly with James VI, called the "association".
+The plan would end the power enjoyed by Arran and his wife.
+Fontenay wrote that the Earl and Countess took every opportunity to convince James that Mary would displace him rather than form a partnership.
+He thought the couple were concerned that if Mary were freed, she might marry and have another heir.
+Before he left Edinburgh, Fontenay was disappointed that the Earl and Countess of Arran frustrated Mary's plans and he wrote that the Countess had bewitched the king, on croit que sa femme l'a ensorcele.

 In September 1584 the king gave Arran and the Countess property incomes taken from Dorothy Stewart, Countess of Gowrie.
 In November 1584 Henry I, Duke of Guise wrote thanking her for the reception she had given to his envoy Seigneur Paul in Scotland, and gifts she had sent on Paul's return, hoping she will continue her good services for the king and queen of Scotland.
 Paul, who brought horses for the young king, was unpopular in Protestant Scotland and said to have had a role in the St. Bartholomew's Day massacre in 1572.

 It was said that Elizabeth Stewart was made "lady comptroller", and held courts and had people hanged who could not pay their compositions or fines, saying "What had they been doing all their days that had not so much as five pounds to buy them from the gallows?"
 In 1584 she extracted £3000 from the Laird of Haggs and restored the living of Robert Crichton, Bishop of Dunkeld a professed Catholic, held by the Earl of Argyll.
 Someone wrote to Mary, Queen of Scots, of the rumour that James VI was governed by Arran's lies and "bewitched by the diabelerie of his wicked and audacious wife".

+Arran had obtained a quantity of jewels royal belonging to James VI, or to his mother, Mary, Queen of Scots.
+On 28 May 1585 Elizabeth Stewart passed sets of pearl, ruby, and diamond buttons or settings from the garnishings for a French hood to the Master of Gray, who was master of the king's wardrobe.
+The precious stones were sewn on the king's cloak.
 In June 1585 she sent a message to Edward Wotton an English ambassador who had met the king, that he ought to speak to Arran first.
 Wotton told the Master of Gray, who told the king, and he criticised Arran for sending such messages to an ambassador.